janaSunrise/ML-guide-and-implementation/README.md

 ### Diabetes:

-This dataset consists of 9 columns namely
+This dataset consists of 9 columns.
-- pregnancies
-- glucose
-- diastolic
-- triceps
-- insulin
-- bmi
-- dpf
-- age
-- diabetes

-The target value which has to be predicted is `diabetes`

-This is a classifier problem, where the value of diabetes in boolean, but in integer format.
+The target value which has to be predicted is `diabetes` This is a classifier problem, where the value of diabetes in boolean, but in integer format.